bluenviron/mediamtx/README.md

 #### Linux

-Systemd is the service manager used by Ubuntu, Debian and many other Linux distributions, and allows to launch _MediaMTX_ on boot.
+On most Linux distributions (including Ubuntu and Debian, but not OpenWrt), _systemd_ is in charge of managing services and starting them on boot.

-Download a release bundle from the [release page](https://github.com/bluenviron/mediamtx/releases), unzip it, and move the executable and configuration in the system:
+Move the server executable and configuration in global folders:

 ```sh
 sudo mv mediamtx /usr/local/bin/
 sudo mv mediamtx.yml /usr/local/etc/
 ```

-Create the service:
+Create a _systemd_ service:

 ```sh
 sudo tee /etc/systemd/system/mediamtx.service >/dev/null << EOF